Mihály Szabó: Small villages of Baranya

-On July 2, 1961, Mihály Szabó was registered as the pastor of the Reformed congregation of Belvárdgyula, a village of barely 700 people and a Reformed congregation of 200.
+On July 2, 1961 Mihály Szabó was registered as the pastor of the Reformed congregation of Belvárdgyula, a village of barely 700 people and a Reformed congregation of 200.
 Belvárdgyula had five sporadic congregations, which in the early days he could only reach by bicycle or on dirt roads.
-Over time, new, larger and larger, sporadic congregations were added.
-By January 1970, Babarc and Bóly and their sporadic congregations had also been added, so that he now ministered in 10 settlements.
-The background where it was all “provided” from was the uncomfortable rectory in Belvárdgyula, where, after the birth of two more children, their family had grown to six.
+Over time, new, larger congregations were added.
+By January 1970 Babarc and Bóly and their congregations had also been added, so that he now ministered in 10 settlements.
+The background where it was all "provided" from was the uncomfortable rectory in Belvárdgyula, where, after the birth of two more children, their family had grown to six.
 His wife regularly accompanied him to the services on Sundays.

-In July 1970, Sándor Joó died tragically, and in his will, he nominated Mihály Szabó as his successor as pastor of the congregation of Pasarét.
+In July 1970 Sándor Joó died, and in his will, he nominated Mihály Szabó as his successor as pastor of the congregation of Pasarét.
 The ÁEH, however, did not change its strategy against the "clerical reaction" of 1958 and ignored Joó's will, thus even after 10 years Szabó was not allowed to return to Budapest from Baranya.

 Mohács

-15 years later in 1976 the year after the birth of their youngest daughter, their fifth child Mónika, Szabó was given his first chance to leave Belvárdgyula.
+15 years later in 1976, the year after the birth of their youngest daughter, their fifth child Mónika, Szabó was given his first chance to leave Belvárdgyula.
 However, without the approval of the ÁEH, still nothing could be done in the churches, and even after a long waiting period it was reluctant to grant Szabó permission.
 His ecclesiastical superior confided that the decision was slow because 'up there' he was not considered a 'good cadre', as he was too dedicated and effective in his work to renew the spiritual life of the congregations and people around him.
 Szabó was finally granted permission to serve in Mohács, where they were to move into a dilapidated rectory with waterlogged walls.
 However, under Szabó's leadership with the help of donations from the local congregation and foreign grants, the parish house was made habitable in less than six months.

-The congregation of Kölked, a village without a pastor, close to Mohács and to the Croatian border, was also annexed to Mohács.
-Even around his new location, following the years in Belvárdgyula, Szabó had no shortage of sporadic congregations: Hímesháza, Nagynyárád, Majs, Lánycsók, Székelyszabar, Szűr, Palotabozsok, Véménd, Homorúd and Sátorhely were all included.
+The congregation of Kölked, a village without a pastor, and close to Mohács and to the Croatian border, was also annexed to Mohács.
+Even around his new location, following the years in Belvárdgyula, Szabó had no shortage of congregations: Hímesháza, Nagynyárád, Majs, Lánycsók, Székelyszabar, Szűr, Palotabozsok, Véménd, Homorúd and Sátorhely were all included.
 His wife, who by this time had also obtained a degree in theology along with her teaching degree, continued to assist him in his ministry.

 Szabó was a committed ecumenical believer, and in Mohács he maintained excellent relations with the pastors of other denominations, with whom he regularly organized joint, universal prayer weeks.
 He maintained close contacts with Hungarians beyond the motherland, especially in Transcarpathia and Transylvania, which he visited regularly and served in several Hungarian Reformed congregations.
-From 1991, after the outbreak of the Yugoslav wars, he played a major role in organizing the reception and care of Hungarian and non-Hungarian refugees from the South in and around Mohács, including Kölked.
+From 1991, after the outbreak of the Yugoslav Wars, he organized the reception and care of Hungarian and non-Hungarian refugees from the South in and around Mohács, including Kölked.